GISMentors/grass-gis-irsae-winter-course-2018/index.rst

 until 31.08.2018**.

-Corse fees - that cover full board (3 nights at Studenterhytta with lunch to lunch food) - are
+Course fees - that cover full board (3 nights at Studenterhytta with lunch to lunch food) - are

 * 3900 NOK (~ 410 €) for participants from IRSAE institutions
 * 4900 NOK (~ 515 €) for participants from non-IRSAE institution.